jamiekoning/Romulox/README.md

   1. From the platform page, click on the game you wish to remove.
   2. On the game page, click the button titled "Remove" and confirm your selection on the next page.

+Note: This will not delete any files on the disk.

 ### Downloading a Game
   1. From the platform page, click on the game you wish to download.
   2. On the game page, click the button titled 'Download'.